kevinAlbs/specifications/source/change-streams/change-streams.rst

     public onResumeTokenChanged(ResumeTokenCallback:(Document resumeToken) => void);
   }

 This MUST not be implemented in synchronous drivers.
-This MAY be implemented in asychronous drivers.
+This MAY be implemented in asynchronous drivers.

 Not Blocking on Iteration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Synchronous drivers must provide a way to iterate a change stream without blocking until a change document is returned.
+Synchronous drivers MUST provide a way to iterate a change stream without blocking until a change document is returned.
 This MUST return control back to the user after empty getMore responses.
 This allows users to call ``ChangeStream::getResumeToken()`` after iterating every document and after every getMore response.

 Although the implementation of tailable awaitData cursors is not specified, this MAY be implemented with a ``tryNext`` method on the change stream cursor.